Composition Statistics (skbio.stats.composition)#

 Center data around its geometric average.

-Perform closure to ensure that all elements add up to 1.
+Perform closure to ensure that all components of each composition sum to 1.

 Calculate the Aitchson inner product.